developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>

 ####Description
-Enables the verification of the I2of5 check digit.
+Enables the verification of the i2of5 check digit.

 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.I2OF5_VERIFY_NONE - String: none Disables verification of the check digit.
+* Constant: EB.Barcode.I2OF5_VERIFY_NONE - String: (none) Disables verification of the check digit.
-* Constant: EB.Barcode.I2OF5_VERIFY_USS - String: uss Enables the USS format for the check digit.
+* Constant: EB.Barcode.I2OF5_VERIFY_USS - String: "uss" Enables the USS format for the check digit.
-* Constant: EB.Barcode.I2OF5_VERIFY_OPCC - String: opcc Enables the OPCC format for the check digit.
+* Constant: EB.Barcode.I2OF5_VERIFY_OPCC - String: "opcc" Enables the OPCC format for the check digit.
 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.i2of5verifyCheckDigit</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.i2of5verifyCheckDigit</code>

 ####Platforms